postmanlabs/labs-docs/src/pages/docs/getting-started/sending-the-first-request.md

 1. The API server received the request, processed it, and returned a response to Postman.
 1. Postman received the response and displayed it in the **Response** pane.

-You just used Postman to send an API request and got a response from the API server.
+You used Postman to send an API request and got a response from the API server.
 It's okay to take a moment to sit back and reflect on how cool that is!

 [![Request and response illustration](https://assets.postman.com/postman-docs/anatomy-of-a-request-v8.jpg)](https://assets.postman.com/postman-docs/anatomy-of-a-request-v8.jpg)